RoadieHQ/backstage-plugin-firebase-functions/README.md

 ## Develop plugin locally

-You can clone the plugin repo into the `packages/` directory:
+You can clone the plugin repo into the `backstage/plugins/` directory:

 ```sh
 git clone https://github.com/RoadieHQ/backstage-plugin-firebase-functions.git firebase-functions
 ```

-and run `yarn` in the root backstage directory - it will create a symbolic link so the dependency will be provided from the source code instead of `node_modules` package.
+and run `yarn install` in the root backstage directory - it will create a symbolic link so the dependency will be provided from the source code instead of `node_modules` package.

 ## Links